mitchellhart/borough/ui/src/articles/time-to-negotiate-heres-what-you-need-to-know.md

 category: "Home Buying"
 ---

-# Navigating Your Home Inspection Report: Your Guide to Negotiation

 Congratulations!
 You've found a home you love, and the inspection is complete.
 But now comes the part that can feel a bit daunting: understanding the report and figuring out how to negotiate repairs.
 Don't worry, we're here to guide you through it!

-**Why the Inspection Matters**
+## Why the Inspection Matters

 The home inspection is your crucial opportunity to uncover potential issues and protect your investment.
 It's not about finding a "perfect" home (they don't exist!), but about understanding exactly what you're buying.
 This report gives you leverage to ensure your new home is safe and sound.

-**Understanding Your Report: Prioritize and Consult**
+## Understanding Your Report: Prioritize and Consult

 Your inspection report will likely list many items, but not all are created equal.
 Focus on major defects, safety hazards, and items that could lead to significant future expenses.